Dynamoid/dynamoid/doc/querying.md

    the query.
 2. `scan_limit` - The number of scanned records that DynamoDB will look at before returning.
-3. `batch_size` - The number of records requested to DynamoDB per underlying request, good for large queries!
+3. `batch_size` - The number of records requested from DynamoDB per underlying request, good for large queries!

 Using these in various combinations results in the underlying requests